cr1d3v/racing_karts_game/README.md

 Alternatively:

  you may want to import the application into an IDE for example the [IntelliJ IDEA](https://www.jetbrains.com/idea/) that was used to develop the application itself.
-In order to do so you will require to import the entire root directory i.e., single_player_kart_game folder.
-If an error occurs, make sure that the src folder has the 3 crucial files i.e., Main.Java, RaceCars.Java, RacingPanel.Java and raceCarImg folder.
+In order to do so you will require to import the entire root directory i.e., single_player_kart_game folder as a project.
+If an error occurs, make sure that the src folder has the 3 crucial classes i.e., Main.Java, RaceCars.Java, RacingPanel.Java and raceCarImg folder.

  ## User Guide on Game Controls ?
 ```